piotrnar/gocoin/README.md

 # Building

-Two extra  packages are needed, that are not included in the default set of Go libraries.
+Two extra packages are needed, which are not included in the standard set of Go libraries.
-You need to install them, before building Gocoin.
+You need to install them before building Gocoin.
 In order to do this, simply execute the following commands:

 	go get code.google.com/p/go.crypto/ripemd160